• Skip to primary navigation

 7. Pagespeed

-Our themes and plugin are designed to be compliant with pagespeed and SEO as much as possible, but this ultimately falls on external plugins and services.
+Our themes and plugin are designed to be compliant with pagespeed and SEO as much as possible, but this ultimately falls on external plugins, services, and plugin auditing.

 There simply is no single solution to this, and any theme or framework claiming otherwise is lying (intentionally, or by omission).